City Dads Group

 And then there are the steps we are taking backward.

-For years I have been singing the praises of social media and the connectivity that it has brought to our lives.
+For years I’ve sung the praises of social media and the connectivity it’s brought to our lives.
 Thanks to Facebook and the like we are now able to continue friendships years after daily interactions have ended.
-It allows our lives to progress unheeded, but with the additional knowledge that those we could never do without are not without us now.
-They are just in the next virtual room, walled loosely by an algorithm, and readily available should we only give them a mention.
+It allows our lives to progress unheeded, but with the knowledge that those we could never do without are not without us now.
+They are just in the next virtual room, walled loosely by an algorithm.
 But some walls are not high enough.

-The past is behind us for a reason, for life moves forward and what does not flow in that direction becomes mired in the muck.
-Past relations once faded fonder, more pleasant for the passing, but thanks to our collective connectivity what once was still is.
+The past is behind us for a reason.
+Life moves forward and what does not flow in that direction becomes mired in the muck.
+Past relationships once faded fonder, more pleasant for the passing, but thanks to our collective connectivity what once was still is.
 It keeps pace in our timeline, waving frantically in our peripheral.
 Sometimes we pretend not to notice this feed of friends frozen from progress, pushing our memories into a parallel universe that too often celebrates only ignorance and the loudest among them.

-Facebook has disturbed the elephant graveyard of past friendships, hooking life-support upon those softly breathing then dumping them across comment sections like a basket of racist clowns cramming into a Yugo.
+Facebook has disturbed the elephant graveyard of past friendships, hooking life-support up to those softly breathing then dumping them across comment sections like a basket of racist clowns cramming into a Yugo.

 Twitter and other online distortions

 This is why I fear for my son as he looks to establish his internet presence.
-He understands people have varying opinions, strong and passionate, and that some are rude and many wrong.
-He just doesn’t know that he’s related to them.
-The idea that I spent my youth in the company of those that would one day defend hate and ignorance does not fit the world he knows.
+He understands people have varying opinions, strong and passionate, and some are rude and many wrong.
+He just doesn’t know he’s related to some of them.
+The idea that I spent my youth in the company of those who would one day defend hate and ignorance does not fit the world he knows.
 To him, our relatives are loving, our friends smart and kind and funny.

 That isn’t to say that he hasn’t faced his own hardships of friendship in life.
 He has seen it in real time, the gradual mutation from nice kids into bullies.
 My son has heard their cruelty and seen their consequence.
 He has walked away, confused and saddened with the decisions made by others, but he hasn’t had it constantly beeping in his pocket.